Memphis, Tennessee: Yellow fever epidemics

 By 1870, Memphis's population of 40,000 was almost double that of Nashville and Atlanta, and it was the second-largest city in the South after New Orleans.
 Its population continued to grow after 1870, even when the Panic of 1873 hit the US hard, particularly in the South.
 The Panic of 1873 resulted in expanding Memphis's underclasses amid the poverty and hardship it wrought, giving further credence to Memphis as a rough, shiftless city.
 Leading up to the outbreak in 1878, it had suffered two yellow fever epidemics, cholera, and malaria, giving it a reputation as sickly and filthy.
-It was unheard of for a city with a population as large as Memphis's not to have any waterworks; the city still relied for supplies entirely on collecting water from the river and rain cisterns, and had no way to remove sewage.
+It was unheard of for a city with a population as large as Memphis's not to have any waterworks; the city still relied for supplies entirely on collecting water from the river and rain cisterns and had no way to remove sewage.
 The combination of a swelling population, especially of lower and working classes, and abysmal health and sanitary conditions made Memphis ripe for a serious epidemic.

 Kate Bionda, an owner of an Italian "snack house", died of a fever on August 13, 1878.
 Hers was officially reported by the Board of Health, on August 14, as the first case of yellow fever in the city.
 A massive panic ensued.
-The same trains and steamboats that had brought thousands into Memphis, in five days carried away more than 25,000 refugees, more than half of the city's population.
+The same trains and steamboats that had brought thousands into Memphis in five days carried away more than 25,000 refugees, more than half of the city's population.
 On August 23, the Board of Health finally declared a yellow fever epidemic in Memphis, and the city collapsed, hemorrhaging its population.
 In July of that year, the city had a population of 47,000; by September, 19,000 remained, and 17,000 of them had yellow fever.
 The only people left in the city were the lower classes, such as German and Irish immigrant workers and African Americans.
-None had the means to flee the city, as did the middle and upper-class whites of Memphis, and thus they were subjected to a city of death.
+None had the means to flee the city, as did the middle- and upper-class whites of Memphis, and thus they were subjected to a city of death.

-Immediately following the Board of Health's declaration, a Citizen's Relief Committee was formed by Charles G. Fisher.
+Charles G. Fisher immediately formed a Citizen's Relief Committee following the Board of Health's declaration.
 It organized the city into refugee camps.
 The committee's main priority was to separate the poor from the city and isolate them in refugee camps.
 The Howard Association, formed specifically for yellow fever epidemics in New Orleans and Memphis, organized nurses and doctors in Memphis and throughout the country.
 They stayed at the Peabody Hotel, the only hotel to keep its doors open during the epidemic.
 From there they were assigned to their respective districts.
 Physicians of the epidemic reported seeing as many as 100 to 150 patients daily.